MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/organization-administration/prepare-go-live.md

 #### Option 2 - Share details with Microsoft to create the Project

-Please follow the below steps if you have any issues creating the project via the Dynamics 365 Implementation Portal/blocked from creating project due to any other reason.
+Follow the below steps if you have any issues creating the project via the Dynamics 365 Implementation Portal/blocked from creating project due to any other reason.
 This option will be deprecated in few weeks, and we highly encourage you to follow Option 1 whenever possible.

 1. The project team decides who from the **customer** organization is the admin for the project on Portal and a key participant of the Go-live Readiness review.
 Admin access to the project on Portal can be granted only to the member of the customer organization.
 Microsoft grants access to this user and this user manages access for other team members.